ponchotitlan/radkit-to-grafana-dash/README.md

 The solution is containerized using Docker Compose and comprises the following services:

 *   🧲 **`fastapi-middleware`**: A Python-based FastAPI server that acts as a crucial intermediary.
-It provides API endpoints for interacting with the RADKit service (e.g., retrieving device inventory, fetching interface details, and measuring power consumption).
+It provides API endpoints for interacting with the RADKit service.
 This service bridges the data flow between RADKit and the InfluxDB/Grafana stack.

 *   📊 **`grafana`**: A Grafana container responsible for visualizing the collected information - real-time monitoring and historical analysis.